nvictus/ArgUtils/README.md

 --

 Worried about string inputs clashing with argument names?
 Set a prefix for name keywords.
-As a bonus, your function will now accept switches in command mode!
+As a bonus, your function now accepts "switches" in command mode!
 You hacker, you...
 ```matlab
 function example3(varargin)